d2l-ai/d2l-vi/chapter_appendix-mathematics-for-deep-learning/distributions_vn.md

 The probability density function is
 -->

-Hàm mật độ xác suất là
+Hàm mật độ xác suất là:

 $$p(x) = \begin{cases} \frac{1}{b-a} & x \in [a, b], \\ 0 & x \not\in [a, b].\end{cases}$$